Sitemap

 Implied Spaces

-An implied space is a subdivision of space that is implied by it being delimited by other bits of geometry or functions.
+An implied space is a subdivision of space that is implied by being delimited by other bits of geometry or functions.

 Example of Implied Space